Cyrano71/TestBureauxLocaux/README.md

 ## UniTests

-To run the django tests,
+### Django unitests

 You need to sepcify in the env file that you want to use the dev environment by setting ENVIRONMENT=dev and you need to provide the credentials of your dev database:

 [.env](mysite/mysite/.env)

 Then you cd into the mysite folder:

  `cd mysite`

-And you run the commands :
+And you run the tests with commands :

  `python manage.py test`

 You can find the code of the tests here : [tests code](mysite/api/tests.py)

+### React unitests

+you cd into the my-react-app folder:

+ `cd my-react-app`

+And you run the tests with commands :

+ `npm test`

+You can find the code of the tests here : [tests code](my-react-app/src/pages/Products.test.js)

 ## References